kkjasoncheung/simple_cms/README.md

 # simple_cms

+To run the app:
+1. Clone the files onto your machine.
+2. Change directories to the project (cd to project)
+3. Run 'bundle install'
+4. Run 'rake db:migrate'
+5. Run 'rails s' or 'rails server'
+6. Open your internet browser and go to localhost:3000

 Simple Content Management System App built with Ruby on Rails and was created as a part completing the Ruby on Rails 4 Essentials Course by Kevin Skoglund.

 Some app features the use of :